-In spite of its official recognition, the culture in Darguun is still largely tribal, and its lands are frequently contested by the various factions within its borders.
+In spite of its official recognition status, the culture in Darguun is still largely tribal, and its lands are frequently contested by the various factions within its borders.

-Despite this persistent clan mentality, Darguun does have an official ruler: a hobgoblin named Lhesh Haruuc Shaarat’kor, the King of the Crimson Blade, who leads a tribe called the Ghaal’dar.
-Though the Ghaal’dar are likely the most dominant military force in Darguun, they are by no means the only one.
-Numerous secretive Dhakaani clans, true descendents of the old empire, remain in Darguun, as do various upstart and separatist groups, like the Marguul bugbears of the deep south.
+Darguun does have an official ruler, however: a hobgoblin named Lhesh Haruuc Shaarat’kor, the King of the Crimson Blade, who leads a tribe called the Ghaal’dar.
+Though the Ghaal’dar are the most dominant military force in Darguun, they are by no means the only power.
+Numerous secretive Dhakaani clans, true descendants of the old empire, remain in Darguun, as do various upstart and separatist groups, like the Marguul bugbears of the deep south.
 Some old tribes, left over from the period between the collapse of Dhakaan and the formation of Darguun, still linger as well.

 Few of the Dragonmarked Houses hold much sway here, with the possible exception of House Deneith, which still maintains enclaves throughout the nation to recruit valuable goblinoid mercenaries.
 House Tharashk has also recently set up in enclave in the capital of Rhukaan Draal, but the ages-old hatred between orcs and goblins has been hindering their progress.